 - Splitting of the carboxyl group (via decarboxylation)

 - Pyridoxal phosphate (PLP) is an important cofactor, a derivative of vitamin B6, used in transamination, decarboxylation, and deamination of serine.

 - Catabolism of the carbon skeleton of amino acids: can be reused as part of carbohydrate or lipid metabolism, or the citric acid cycle

-- The urea cycle: Excess nitrogen is converted to urea via the urea cycle and excreted in urine.
+- The urea cycle: Excess nitrogen is converted into urea via the urea cycle and excreted in urine.

 - Description: transfer of an amino group from an AA to an α-ketoacid for breakdown, or to an α-ketoacid to form a nonessential AA

-- Important cofactor: pyridoxal phosphate (PLP), a derivative of vit.
-B6, used in transamination and decarboxylation reactions
+- Important cofactor: pyridoxal phosphate (PLP), a derivative of vitamin B6, for transamination and decarboxylation reactions

 - Location: Transaminases are found in most cells of the body, but they have greater concentrations in the liver and heart.

 Most common examples